henkboom/pax-britannica/readme.txt

 No pre-required frameworks or libraries are necessary to play the game.
-Just hook up Xbox controllers and double-click on gamma4.exe to start it.
+Just hook up Xbox controllers and double-click on the Pax Britannica executable to start it.

 The game can be played with one player versus the computer, or up to four players head-to-head.
 Simply